aliothe/ActiveObject/README.md

 Prerequisite
 ============
 * tested on linux
-* g++ wich groks c++11 - [g++]
+* c++ compiler wich groks c++11 - [g++, clang++ etc]
-* cmake
+* cmake v3.0.2+

 Build and test
 ==============
-Create out of source build directory.
+Create an out of source build directory.
-For instance if you create a directory named build and cd into it, you can then issue cmake .. followed my make.
+For instance if you create a directory ../build and cd into it, you can then issue cmake ../ActiveObject followed by make.

 License
 -------